Academic Calendar - 2026

 All students will take: Business Administration 3300K, Business Administration 3301K, Business Administration 3302K, Business Administration 3303K, Business Administration 3304K, Business Administration 3311K, Business Administration 3316K, Business Administration 3321K, Business Administration 3322K, Business Administration 3323K.

-Years 4 and 5 (HBA and Geography)
+Years 4 and 5 (HBA and Geography and Environment)

 HBA: Requirements can be taken over Year 4 or 5 (except that Business Administration 4569 must be taken in Year 4)